 Healed By Truth

 • 2023- Carrie's father was found competent.
 Trial prep resumed.

-• 2024- Carrie prepared for trial for the first county case, set for March 2025.
+• 2024- Carrie prepared to give witness at the trial for the first case, set for March 2025.

 • March 2025- Carrie's father was found incompetent to stand trial for the third time.
 The trial was canceled.
-The defendant was found dangerous by the court, and remains in prison, awaiting reevaluation for competency.
-If he is ever found to be competent, trial preparations will resume, and Carrie will have to start the whole process all over again.
+The defendant was found dangerous by the court, and remained in prison, awaiting reevaluation for competency.

-• September 2025- Carrie was notified by the Attorney General's Office that the defendant has been found competent to stand trial.
-Trial preparations are once again underway.
+• September 2025- Carrie was notified by the Attorney General's Office that the defendant was found competent to stand trial.
+Trial preparations began again.

-• 23 years have passed since Carrie's abuser was arrested and this case began.
-There are currently no laws that protect Carrie, or other victims like her, from re-traumatization in the court room.
+• 24 years have passed since Carrie's father was arrested and Carrie began preparing to give witness in court.
+There are currently no laws to protect Carrie, or other victims like her, from unreasonably long court cases and constant retraumatization in the courtroom.

 The Life-long Toll on Survivors

-Recalling her lifelong fight for survival and justice, Carrie shares some of the personal cost, "I've been a living, breathing, crime scene for the past twenty-three years," she states.
-"I may have survived eighteen years in the home of a child predator, but now I'm struggling to survive twenty-three years of re-victimization in court."
+Recalling her lifelong fight for survival and justice, Carrie shares some of the personal cost, "I've been a living, breathing, crime scene for the past twenty-four years," she states.
+"I may have survived eighteen years in the home of a child predator, but now I'm struggling to survive twenty-four years of re-victimization in the courtroom."

-Carrie sheds some light on what it's like to survive the justice system, "Whenever I go into an interview, or courtroom, I feel like I should be wearing a yellow crime-scene tape around my shoulders," she states.
+Carrie sheds light on what it's like to survive the New Mexico State justice system, "Whenever I go into an interview, or courtroom, I feel like I should wear a yellow crime-scene tape around my shoulders," she states.
 "Lawyers, police, and investigators probe and inspect the things that happened to me, and for over two decades I've had to remember every detail of the abuse for them.
-As a result, I think about these things and suffer from them every day."
+As a result, I think about these things and suffer from them every day.
+I wish I was treated like a person with human dignity, instead of just a piece of evidence."

-Carrie hopes that by sharing her story, lawmakers and state officials will consider creating laws to protect victims from re-traumatization in the courtroom, and the health and well-being of victims will become the responsibility of all those who stand for truth and justice.
+Carrie hopes that by sharing her story, lawmakers, state officials, and the public will consider fighting for laws and creating laws to protect victims from re-traumatization in the courtroom and unreasonably long court cases.
+"I hope the health and well-being of victims will become the responsibility of all those who stand for truth and justice in the State of New Mexico and in our country."

+Healed By Truth